-These monthly full moon meditations are an opportunity to create the space for opening to love, immersing yourself in love, and radiating that love out for the benefit of you and all.
-Register via the sign-up box at this page to receive a free guided meditation, but please note…
+These monthly full moon meditations are an opportunity to create the space for opening to love, immersing yourself in love, and radiating that love out for the benefit of yourself and all.
+Register via the sign-up box at this page and you’ll also receive a free guided meditation, though please note…

-You do not need to listen to the guided meditation to join in and partake in our monthly full moon meditations.
+You do not need to listen to the guided meditation during or to partake in our monthly full moon meditations.
 Join in with whatever meditation type you prefer.

-You may have your own style of meditation you want to do, or simply take some time out for stillness, 20 + mins if you can, to get quiet, center and ground, yourself, get into a meditative state, connect to spirit, allow any shifts that may want to occur, to allow in love and light, and to radiate that out, etc.
+Follow your heart with the nature of meditation you wish to join in with.
+Take some time out for stillness, 20 + mins if you can, to get quiet, center and ground, yourself, get into a meditative state, connect to spirit, allow any shifts that may want to occur, allow in love and light, radiate that out… whatever flows.

 Many people recognize personally, and research has demonstrated very significantly, the countless benefits of meditation physically, mentally, emotionally, as well as spiritually.